Dynamic Workflows with a Multi-Dataset SchemaScanner

 In the Navigator window, double-click the Source CSV parameter for the existing CSV Reader.
 When it opens, click the drop-down arrow and choose Select Multiple Folders/Files:

-In the dialog that opens, click Add Files and choose the file Vancouver Farmers Market CSV.
+In the dialog that opens, click Add Files, then choose the Vancouver Farmers Market CSV file.
 Because the existing reader is dynamic, you won’t even have to add a new feature type.

 2. Run Workspace